 - Cryptography: symmetric key crypto, public key crypto, hashing

 Mark Stamp, Information Security: Principles and Practice, Second edition.

 Course slides are available on the myCourses system.

 All assignments, which will be posted on the myCourses system, should be done individually.
 No assignment will be accepted after 48 hours from the deadline.
 Late assignments will be penalized 10% per day.

 Written assignments: 10% Project assignments: 40% Team project & presentations: 10% Exam 1: 20% Exam 2: 20%

 Final grade will be calculated over the entire class.
 The TA will grade assignments and the programming projects.
 If you have questions about the grading of assignments and the programming projects, please first contact the TA.
 This is used to ensure consistent grading.
 If the issue has not been resolved by the TA, then talk to the instructor, preferably during office hours.
 Questions regarding the projects, exams, and final grades should be addressed to the instructor.

-All students should follow Student Academic Honesty Code. (if you have not already read it, please read it carefully).
+All students should read the CS Faculty Letter to Students Regarding Academic Honesty and follow the Watson School Student Academic Honesty Code.
 All forms of cheating will be treated with utmost seriousness.
 You may discuss the problems with other students, however, you must write your OWN codes and solutions.
 Discussing solutions to the problem is NOT acceptable.
 If you have any questions about whether an act of collaboration may be treated as academic dishonesty, please consult the instructor before you collaborate.